ccontrols/component-controls/misc/storybook-custom-docs/README.md

 `@component-controls/storybook-custom-docs` gives the possibility to add custom documentation (aka `docs`) pages to storybook by solving the following challenges:

--   Circumvent the hard-coded [docs render](https://github.com/storybookjs/storybook/blob/855815293b59412eea2b57f20eaa02982fcb5360/lib/core/src/client/preview/StoryRenderer.tsx#L168): docs pages need to reside in the `preview` part of Storybok in order to render stories since that's where the stories are, while the `TAB` addons are placed in the `manager` part of storybook.
+-   Circumvent the hard-coded [docs render](https://github.com/storybookjs/storybook/blob/855815293b59412eea2b57f20eaa02982fcb5360/lib/core/src/client/preview/StoryRenderer.tsx#L168): docs pages need to reside in the `preview` part of Storybook in order to render stories since that's where the stories are, while the `TAB` addons are placed in the `manager` part of storybook.
--   Circumvent the hard-coded [DOM tags](https://github.com/storybookjs/storybook/blob/855815293b59412eea2b57f20eaa02982fcb5360/lib/core/src/server/templates/index.ejs#L31): docs pages need to reside inside the preview `iframe` in order to render stories in a custom `docs` page and prevent css styles leaking into the story functions, while `TAB` addons are rendered outside the `iframe`.
+-   Circumvent the hard-coded [DOM tags](https://github.com/storybookjs/storybook/blob/855815293b59412eea2b57f20eaa02982fcb5360/lib/core/src/server/templates/index.ejs#L31): docs pages need to reside inside the preview `iframe` in order to render stories in a custom `docs` page and prevent CSS styles leaking into the story functions, while `TAB` addons are rendered outside the `iframe`.

 # Getting Started